I’m going to tell you EVERYTHING you need to know about lucid dreams.

 Well, to be honest, that’s down to society and how people act regarding this topic.
 If enough people take it on board and share the idea with their friends, the world will be an amazing, happy and inspiring place to be.
-See – The future of lucid dreaming

 Is Shared Dreaming Possible?

-Not at the moment, although some people claim they already can.
+Shared dreaming is not possible, at the moment, although some people claim they already can.
 It’s not scientifically proven, but there are stories of people ‘meeting up in dreams’ and there are even small communities of people who claim they can share dreams and refer to themselves as ‘dream walkers’.

 At the moment we understand that dreams are an entirely subjective and personal experience, they only happen within the mind of the individual.